What is the Neighbourly Business Directory?

 How does Neighbourly make money?

-A website like Neighbourly isn't cheap to run, however we're very fortunate to have the support of Fairfax Media and a number of Neighbourly partners.
+A website like Neighbourly isn't cheap to run.
+We have been very fortunate to have the support of a number of Neighbourly partners and we also offer advertising solutions at both a local and national level.

-Because of their support we can continue developing the site, launch new features, grow our team, run competitions - and most importantly we can keep offering Neighbourly as a free platform for our members.
+This support enables us to continue developing Neighbourly, launch new features, grow our team, run competitions - and most importantly, keep Neighbourly as a free platform for our members.

-Our focus has always been around generating revenue in a way that provides value to our members.
+Our focus has always been around generating revenue in a way that provides value to our members so we work closely with our advertisers and partners to deliver great community content.

 What are public notices?